-Since 2013, I've played with a series of bands as part of a horn section that's come to be known as The Horn Stars.
-Members over the years have included saxophonists Tanner Fruit, Jake Syrenne, and Jake Fleming, and trumpeters Tully Olson and Nathan Crawford.
+From 2013-2021, I played with a series of bands as part of a horn section that came to be known as The Horn Stars.
+Members over the years have included saxophonists Tanner Fruit, Jake Syrenne, and Jake Fleming, and trumpeter Nathan Crawford.
 Scroll down for audio & video of the various bands we've played with.

 Based in Bozeman, MT, The Dusty Pockets are a rock & roll band with blues, soul, and country influences.
 Their deep roots in all walks of American popular music can be heard not only in original songs written by leader Dave Walther and bassist Montgomery Griffith, but also in their skillful, authentic covers of artists including The Band, The Allman Brothers Band, Little Feat, Paul Cauthen, Van Morrison, and more.